 Having a non-existent or highly limited criminal background can serve you in more ways than one.
 If you, a juvenile, or another loved one were charged with public intoxication in Brazoria County, it’s best to seek legal representation immediately.

-Since 2003 Attorney Sandra J. Oballe has provided excellent legal representation to our friends and neighbors in both Angleton and the Greater Houston area.
-If you need to speak with our legal team don’t hesitate to reach out to use.
+Since 2003 Attorney Sandra J. Oballe has provided excellent legal representation to our friends and neighbors in Alvin, Pearland, Angleton and the Greater Houston area.
+If you need to speak with an attorney don’t hesitate to contact the law firm.
 Our phone number is 979-265-6800 or you could send us a secure and confidential message via our contact form.